-Ever since I moved to Valencia in June 2021 and heard a friend talking about the ‘Little Venice of Valencia,’ I knew I had to go.
+Ever since I moved to Valencia and heard a friend talking about Port Saplaya, the ‘Little Venice of Valencia,’ I knew I had to go.

 Valencia had already won me over with its cobbled streets, dinky little bars and friendly locals, but the idea that it had its own mini Venice endeared the city even more to me.